Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 What's the minimum I need to spend on a cheap restaurant POS system?

-You can get started with a cheap restaurant POS system for minimal upfront cost.
+You can get started for a minimal upfront cost.
 Sign up for Square or SumUp's free tier and purchase their basic card reader.
 You'll pay only transaction fees with no monthly software costs.

 For UK restaurants